Hazelfire/Tutoring/Mashal.md

 ---
 layout: math
+name: Mashal
+subject: Year 10 Math.
+times: Tuesdays 6:30pm - 7:30pm
 ---
-# Mashal's tutoring Home page

-Year 10 Math.

-Last tutoring session: 2nd of March 6:30pm - 7:30pm

-Next tutoring session: 9nd of March 6:30pm - 7:30pm

 ### Notes for 2nd of March
 I am very impressed with your ability to pick up knowledge so quickly!
 Most of